SURF Faculty Application

-Summer Undergraduate Research Fellowships help Evergreen faculty make significant progress on research by matching them with capable undergraduate research partners.
+Summer Undergraduate Research Fellowships help faculty advance their creative and scholarly work by matching them with capable undergraduate research partners.

 To be considered for the placement of a Summer Undergraduate Research Fellow, eligible faculty will submit concise proposals for engaging up to three undergraduate fellows in faculty research for a twelve-week period.
 Fellows are not hourly employees and will not be required to complete timecards, but an average 20-hour work week over the 12 weeks is a reasonable expectation, with flexibility to match the intensity of project requirements.
 More than one faculty can work together on a given proposal.
 Individual faculty may also submit more than one proposal, but no more than one will be chosen for placement of a fellow unless there is a shortage of other viable research projects.

 These projects should reflect real-world research questions and subjects that the faculty member wants to make progress on and is capable of mentoring in a professional sense.
 Successful proposals will be concise and approachable by a wide audience and will reflect collaboration between faculty and students.

 For information about faculty eligibility and project guidelines, visit the Features and Eligibility page.